dzackgarza/Complex-Analysis/PSet3/PSet3.md

 Thus $f$ has one root $r_1$ in the first quadrant.
 Since $r_1$ is not a real root, $\bar r_1$ in quadrant 4 is also a root.
+By symmetry, $f$ will have one root in quadrant 2, and thus 1 on quadrant 3, yielding exactly one root in each quadrant.

 Proof of Claim